mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 --- abstract

-This document describes how to construct a non-interactive proof via the Fiat–Shamir transformation, using a generic procedure that compiles an interactive protocol into a non-interactive one by relying on a stateful hash object that provides a duplex sponge interface.
+This document describes how to construct a non-interactive proof via the Fiat–Shamir transformation, using a generic procedure that compiles an interactive proof into a non-interactive one by relying on a stateful hash object that provides a duplex sponge interface.

 The duplex sponge interface requires two methods: absorb and squeeze, which respectively read and write elements of a specified base type.
 The absorb operation incrementally updates the sponge's internal hash state, while the squeeze operation produces variable-length, unpredictable outputs.
 This interface can be instantiated with various hash functions based on permutation or compression functions.